sherryw94/travel-reopening/public/data/written/GR_domestic.md

 - Domestic flights are allowed.
 - [Wearing of face masks is mandatory](https://www.aa.com.tr/en/europe/greece-announces-compulsory-use-of-masks/1925340) in:
+  - All indoor public spaces
+  - All outdoor spaces where proper social distancing cannot be observed
   - All public transport
   - Taxis
   - Supermarkets